ibm-cloud-docs/databases-for-mysql/howto-migration.md

 mydumper, and its paired logical backup tool myloader, use multithreading capabilities to perform data migration similarly to mysqldump; however, mydumper provides many improvements such as parallel backups, consistent reads, and easier to manage output.
 Parallelism allows for better performance during both the import and export process, while output can be easier to manage because individual tables get dumped into separate files.

-For details and step-by-step instructions on installation and necessary developer environment, see the [mydumper project](https://github.com/maxbube/mydumper).

 mydumper is appropriate to use under the following conditions:
 - The data set is larger than 10 GB.
 - The network connection between source and target databases is fast and stable.